Classification: Immunomudulatory Agent

 How to Take Pomalidomide

 Pomalidomide is given in a capsule form.
 Swallow the capsule whole with water – do not break, crush or chew this medication.
 Take this medication with or without food.
 If you miss a dose and it has been less than 12 hours since your regular dose time, take it as soon as you remember.
 If it has been more than 12 hours, skip the dose.
 Do not take 2 doses at once to make up for a missed dose.
 If you are on dialysis, you should take this medication after dialysis treatments.
+This medication may also be given with a steroid, such as dexamethasone.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.